 When I was thinking about marrying Katie, I had a pretty good idea I would be a pastor in the future, which meant I needed a woman who could be a pastor’s wife.
 She told me she’d been told she should marry a pastor someday.

 I couldn’t ask for a better woman to serve the Lord with.
 She does a great job with hospitality, planning ladies’ events, and is an asset in counseling.
 She invests in Woodland Christian Church, and especially in the other women.
 If I wasn’t a pastor, I feel like the church would miss out having her as a pastor’s wife.

-We have been blessed with seven children that we homeschool…
+We have been blessed with eight children that we homeschool…

 During college I went through Army ROTC and was commissioned as an Armor (Tank) Officer upon graduation.
 After serving in the Army I started teaching elementary school, and coaching football and wrestling.
 During my second year teaching my brother died of a drug overdose, and soon after that I became a Christian.